Contour Hybrid Mix Review

 Glide

 Let us reiterate.
 Every skin attribute is balanced against another.
 Maximum glide would be the best.
-But that's just your bare ski base.
+But that's achieved with just your bare ski base.
 Adding anything to your ski base will add friction and reduce glide.
-Further, you will only realize the benefit of enhanced glide with good skinning technique.
+Further, you will only realize the benefit of enhanced glide with a good skinning technique.
 Biomechanically, skinning works best (though we don't really understand why, to be honest) when you slide your skins forward instead of lifting them up with each step.
 The Mohair/Nylon blend of the Contour Hybrid Mix skins won't get in your way too much.

 Portability